giosil/devops/docker/README.md

 `docker compose down`

+## Uninstall WSL on Windows

+To list distros:

+`wsl -l -v`

+To remove a distro:

+`wsl --unregister Ubuntu`

+To uninstall WSL:

+`wsl --uninstall`

 ## Install WSL on Windows

 You must first enable the "Windows Subsystem for Linux" optional feature before installing any Linux distributions on Windows.